A Guide to the 10 Best Themed Afternoon Teas in London

 The best themed afternoon teas in London

-I won't lie to you: This list was VERY difficult to compile, not least of all because many of these themed teas change frequently.
-Mostly, though, it was just tough to pick a favorite because they're all done so well!
+I won't lie to you: This list was VERY difficult to compile, not least of all because many of these themed teas change frequently (hence why this post is updated quite frequently!).
+Mostly, though, it's just tough to pick a favorite because they're all done so well!

 Central London